rjzhb/rjzhb/README.md

 # Hi 🎉 Welcome to fish's Github Homepage!
-I am a third year undergraduate student.
+I am a third year undergraduate.
 I plan to apply for P.H.D in computer system in North America in **2023 fall**.
 My primary research focus now is stream processing systems of database system.
 Recently, I am looking for a ***computer system summer research***.
 Please contact me on ***WeChat*** rjzhb123 or ***email***: **rjzhb2326090@gmail.com**.